Bannon turned Cambridge into 'propaganda machine,' whistleblower says

 Bannon did not respond to a request for comment on this story.

-Wylie also told lawmakers that Bannon asked Cambridge Analytica employees to test messaging for an American audience about Vladimir Putin and Russian expansion in Eastern Europe.
+According to House Judiciary Committee Democrats, Wylie also told lawmakers Cambridge Analytica tested messaging for an American audience about Vladimir Putin and Russian expansion in Eastern Europe.
+But based on a transcript of his comments provided by the committee, it was not clear to Wylie whether Bannon directed the research.

 “It was the only foreign issue, or foreign leader, I should say, being tested at the time I was there,” Wylie said.
 “I can’t explain why it was that they picked Vladimir Putin to talk about in focus groups or to do message testing or to do models on, and why that would be useful to Steve Bannon.”